 My two theories on alcohol allergies after c. diff are this:

-> - Antibiotics killed off all your good bacteria.
+- Antibiotics killed off all your good bacteria.
 Some of these good bacteria were the ones that converted alcohol sugar into something your body could tolerate.
 Over time it might be possible to develop these bacteria again.
-Maybe– not sure, just a theory.
-So maybe one day again I or others who became intolerant could drink again.
-Again, I don’t plan to, but maybe I could– I haven’t tried.
+This is just a theory.
+So maybe one day again I or others who became intolerant could drink again, but again, I don’t plan to, but maybe I could– I haven’t tried.

-> - Our poor livers are struggling and working so hard for us to filter all the crap from c. diff and antibiotics– how do we expect our livers to filter alcohol as well?
-It might be possible that once our livers have finished with c. diff and all the die off and been cleaned and detoxed, that maybe it can go back to filtering alcohol without making us sick.
+- Our poor livers are struggling and working so hard for us to filter all the crap from c. diff and antibiotics– how do we expect our livers to filter alcohol as well?
+It might be possible that once our livers have finished with c. diff and been cleansed and detoxed, that maybe it can go back to filtering alcohol without making us sick.

-> But again, I don’t know.
+But again, I don’t know.
 These are my two theories on why people can no longer tolerate alcohol after c. diff.

 Have you been able to eat gluten again?

 No. Definitely not.
 I basically have full-blown celiac now.
 I even have to be careful with oats and corn.
 My colon flares up so painfully bad and I end up with diarrhea then constipation after gluten contamination. again, this is just me and my gut.
 Maybe others can eat it again.
 I cannot.
 Though this is likely due to vaccines, not c. diff.
 It’s hard to know.